Skip to main contentSkip to search

 Frequently Asked Questions: Toronto

 Toronto diagnostic hubs include Holland Bloorview, SickKids, and Surrey Place.
-Private assessments range from $2,500-$4,500.
+Private assessments are also available in Toronto — contact providers directly for current pricing and availability.

 Toronto has the highest concentration of OAP-registered providers.
 See our provider directory for more.